ringcentral-ruby/smsbot-ringcentral-lita/README.md

 SMSbot using RingCentral and Lita
 =================================

-This project contains an example SMSbot using [RingCentral](https://ringcentral.com)'s SMS APIs](https://developers.ringcentral.com).
+This project contains an example SMSbot using [RingCentral](https://ringcentral.com)'s [SMS APIs](https://developers.ringcentral.com).

 ## Installation